cabforum/servercert/docs/SMCWG-charter.md

-The authorized scope of the SMCWG SHALL be to discuss, adopt, and maintain policies, frameworks, and sets of standards related to the issuance and management of S/MIME certificates by third-party CAs under a publicly trusted root, limited as follows:
+The authorized scope of the SMCWG SHALL be to discuss, adopt, and maintain policies, frameworks, and sets of standards related to the issuance and management of S/MIME certificates by third-party CAs under a publicly trusted root.

-- Baseline verification of control over email addresses, including those used by a natural person or a legal entity, or used by automated systems such as for mailing lists
+The primary deliverable shall be scoped as follows:

-- Identity validation for natural persons and legal entities
+- Verification of control over email addresses
 - Key management and certificate lifecycle (subject to coordination with other Forum CWGs to ensure consistency and avoid redundancy)
 - Certificate profiles for S/MIME certificates and Issuing CA certificates